Mark L. Walker

-Mark L. Walker is a Democratic member of the Illinois House of Representatives for the 53rd district.
-The 53rd district, located in the Chicago metropolitan area, includes all or parts of Arlington Heights, Des Plaines, Mount Prospect, Rolling Meadows, and Prospect Heights.
+Mark L. Walker (born 1947/1948) is a Democratic member of the Illinois Senate for the 27th district.
+The district, located in the Chicago metropolitan area, includes parts of Arlington Heights, Hoffman Estates, Des Plaines, Mount Prospect, Rolling Meadows, Barrington, Inverness, Palatine, Prospect Heights and South Barrington.

-He previously represented the 66th district in the Illinois House of Representatives for a single term from 2009 to 2011.
+He previously served in the Illinois House of Representatives, representing the 66th district from 2009 to 2011 and the 53rd district from 2019 to 2024.

 Biography

 Walker served in the United States Army during the Vietnam War and during his service was awarded a Bronze Star.
 He later became a senior executive as Citigroup, including heading worldwide credit card operations.
 He then went into consulting at Walker Information; providing business expertise to various firms.
 He has also been a soccer coach and member of the Arlington Heights Park District Foundation board, and has co-chaired the Northwest Suburban Veterans Advisory Council.
 He has also worked with homeless organizations, and on community housing redevelopment.
 Mark Walker has a Bachelor of Arts and a master's degree in culture change from Brown University.